 Best Metal Platform Bed Frame

-The Super Duty High Rise Platform eliminates the need for a box spring while preserving all the benefits of an ultra-strong metal bed frame.
+The Brooklyn Bedding High Rise Platform eliminates the need for a box spring while preserving all the benefits of an ultra-strong metal bed frame.

-This frame also lifts your mattress an impressive distance off the flloor: 14.5 inches, to be exact.
+This frame also lifts your mattress an impressive distance off the floor: 14.5 inches, to be exact.
 This height leaves you 13.75 inches of under-bed storage space.

 You don’t need any kind of foundation or box spring between this frame and your mattress, though you’re welcome to use one if you prefer.